 Tissue Biopsy for Definitive Diagnosis

-If imaging suggests malignancy, a biopsy is essential.
-This involves removing a small sample of suspicious tissue either through needle aspiration or surgical excision.
-Pathologists examine this tissue under a microscope to confirm cancer type.
+If imaging suggests malignancy, a biopsy may be needed.
+This involves removing a small sample of suspicious tissue either through a needle procedure or surgical method.
+Pathologists examine this tissue under a microscope to confirm whether cancer is present and, if so, what type it is.

 Treatment Options When Rib Pain Is Due To Cancer